 B.A.
 Art, The Pennsylvania State University

-Frye, Samuel L., and Yamila Silva Peralta.
+Silva Peralta, Yamila, Samuel L. Frye, and Susana Carino.
 (2020).
 “Building Cross-Cultural Social Entrepreneurship Capacity through University Partnership.”
 The International Higher Education Fair of Argentina (FIESA), Mar del Plata, Buenos Aires Province, Argentina. ***Conference postponed until 2021 due to COVID-19***

 Frye, Samuel L., and Graziella Pagliarullo McCarron.
 (2019) “Leveraging High-Impact, Collaborative Learning via the Creation of a Mock Nonprofit Organization in an Undergraduate Nonprofit Studies Course.”
 University of Georgia Innovation in Teaching Conference, Athens, GA.

 Frye, Samuel L., Melanie Hildebrandt, Melissa Swauger, and Karen Eash.
 (2017).
 “If You’re Not Gay or Mexican, She’ll Flunk You”: Faculty and Student Perceptions of Diversity Discourse.”
 Annual Meeting of the Eastern Sociological Society, Philadelphia, PA.